JLatham85/gloomhaven-universe/README.md

 - Footer

-- Events Page
+- Scrolling page for ease of navigation on the dominate devices i.e. smartphone and tablets.

 - 404 HTML Error Page

-- Booking table
+- Under maintenance page

+- Forms for booking and feedback to be able to continually improve.

-- Forms
+- Gallery section

 <!--Add additional when wireframe designs is done-->